NervosEducationHub/EducationHubArticles/What_are_BRC20_tokens_(explainCKBot)/index.md

 ### **Challenges and Limitations**

 Despite their promising advantages, BRC-20 tokens are not without their challenges.
-The absence of smart contract functionality, a hallmark of other token standards like ERC-20, limits the scope of what BRC-20 tokens can achieve.
+The absence of smart contract functionality limits the scope of what BRC-20 tokens can achieve.
 Additionally, their reliance on the Bitcoin blockchain means they inherit its constraints, including scalability issues and higher transaction fees.
 These limitations underscore the experimental nature of BRC-20 tokens and highlight the need for ongoing development to fully realize their potential.

 ### **BRC-20 Tokens in Action: Use Cases and Adoption**